Your Ultimate Guide to State Parks in South Carolina

 Need To Know: Park at the causeway's end, walk both sides to see the marsh, and then explore the three miles of pristine beach.

-You'll definitely want to check out Huntington Beach State Park - it's home to the iconic Atalaya and the legacy of Archer and Anna Hyatt Huntington.
-You can enjoy diverse programs here, from loggerhead turtle encounters to glimpses of alligators and minks by the freshwater lake.
+You'll definitely want to check out Huntington Beach State Park as it's home to the iconic Atalaya and the legacy of Archer and Anna Hyatt Huntington.
+You can enjoy a variety of programs here from loggerhead turtle encounters to glimpses of alligators and minks at the shores of the freshwater lake.
 And if you're an art lover, don't miss the prestigious Atalaya Arts and Crafts Festival in September.

 If you're an RV camper, you'll love the park's campground, which offers 139 spacious sites near a stunning three-mile sandy beach.
 Each site features electric/water hookups, a table, a fire ring, and a grill.
 And if you're looking for modern amenities, you'll find flush toilets, showers, and a convenient dump station to ensure a comfortable stay.
 But whether you're into RV or tent camping, there are so many things to do in Huntington Beach State Park, which makes it a perfect outdoor getaway for everyone.